-The next property gives an equivalent representation for a hyperboloid or an ellipsoid in terms of a quadratic form. \begin{property} Given the focal points $\mathbf{p}_1$ and $\mathbf{p}_2$ and a positive constant $a$, with corresponding axis vector $\mathbf{v}$, center point $\mathbf{c}$, and eccentricity $\epsilon = c/a$, let $H$ be the hyperboloid determined by these vectors and parameters if $c > a$, and let $E$ be the ellipsoid determined by these vectors and parameters if $c< a$.
+The next property gives an equivalent representation for a hyperboloid or an ellipsoid in terms of a quadratic form.
+An equivalent form of this representation for hyperboloids in $\real^3$ is reported in \cite{leva} \begin{property} Given the focal points $\mathbf{p}_1$ and $\mathbf{p}_2$ and a positive constant $a$, with corresponding axis vector $\mathbf{v}$, center point $\mathbf{c}$, and eccentricity $\epsilon = c/a$, let $H$ be the hyperboloid determined by these vectors and parameters if $c > a$, and let $E$ be the ellipsoid determined by these vectors and parameters if $c< a$.
 Let $Q$ be the set defined by

 Then $Q = H$ if $c > a$, and $Q = E$ if $c < a$. \end{property} \textbf{Proof:} Assume that $c > a$.
 To prove that $H_1 \subseteq Q$, square both sides of expression \eqref{HH1} and substitute the parameters and vectors of the hyperboloid $H$ to obtain expression \eqref{HQ1}.
-Observe that $( \mathbf{x} - \mathbf{c})^T [ \epsilon^2 \mathbf{v} \mathbf{v}^T -I] ( \mathbf{x} - \mathbf{c}) = [ \epsilon \mathbf{v}( \mathbf{x} - \mathbf{c})]^2 -[ \mathbf{x} - \mathbf{c}]^2$.
+Observe that $( \mathbf{x} - \mathbf{c})^T [I - \epsilon^2 \mathbf{v} \mathbf{v}^T] ( \mathbf{x} - \mathbf{c}) = [ \mathbf{x} - \mathbf{c}]^2 - [ \epsilon \mathbf{v}( \mathbf{x} - \mathbf{c})]^2$.
 The proof that $H_2 \subseteq Q$ is analogous, starting with expression \eqref{HH2} and squaring both sides.
 Thus $H_1 \cup H_2 = H \subseteq Q$.